eastein/stereololography/README.txt

 # LOL, STL

-STL is an okay format but want to code my 3D prints!
+STL is an okay format but I want to code my 3D prints instead, to automatically generate anything I want using my python code.
 Make me triangles!
 Fly, my pretties!

 # OK, so how do I make an STL?